Pentelec/Bonavox/README.md

 ## Is it still around?

 Yes, and no. Bonavox's existence is about as certain as Pentelec's very own.
 However, this repository is mostly offered as historical evidence of the project.

+<b>Note: </b>The sound library has been completely removed from the public version of this repository, due to privacy concerns.